• Home

 4. Wrap Up

-Before addressing the how-to guide, let’s cover the following vital topic: introduction to the Line Graph in Excel.
+Before addressing the how-to guide, let’s cover the following vital topic: introduction to the Line graph in Excel with multiple variables .

 A Line Chart is a visualization design that displays information as a series of data points connected by straight lines.
 You can use the chart to extract trends and patterns insights into raw data.